yinglj/davinci-resolve-mcp/README.md

 4. Check and update Cursor MCP configuration as needed
 5. Optionally launch Cursor when ready

-**Using the pre-launch script is strongly recommended before working with DaVinci Resolve and Cursor together.**
+**Using a pre-launch script is strongly recommended before working with DaVinci Resolve and AI assistants together.**

 ## Full Installation